SWAC West Preview

 Southern is looking for more production from its running game after ranking dead last in the conference with a meager 79.5 yards per game.
 Redshirt freshman Lenard Tillory moved to the top of the depth chart at running back in the spring.

-Page 2 of 3 - 3.
-Prairie View A&M (3-8, 3-6) — Nine offensive starters return from a high-powered offense which averaged 27 points per game last season.
+3. Prairie View A&M (3-8, 3-6) — Nine offensive starters return from a high-powered offense which averaged 27 points per game last season.
 Unfortunately for the Panthers, there are still plenty of defensive issues to solve after yielding 36 points per outing.

 De'Auntre Smiley and Jerry Lovelocke will continue to share time at quarterback.
 Smiley's 2012 season line included 1,419 yards and 11 touchdowns through the air and 367 yards and three scores on the ground.
 Lovelocke passed for 1,033 yards and five TDs.